 The first snowfall of the year might not put much pressure on your roof, but the risk increases the more flurries fall.
 The most dangerous risk to your home because of snow is a roof collapse.
 It only takes four feet of fresh snow, or two feet of compressed snow, to create enough weight to significantly put stress on your roof.
 Some roofs are made the handle more snow weight, but you are taking a chance by keeping the snow up there.

-Prevent It: Before winter, have your roof inspected.
+Before winter, have your roof inspected.
 A qualified roofer should be able to point out any leaks or weaknesses to repair before the snow starts to fall.
 When snow does accumulate, use the roof rake to pull it down.
 Many have extension poles so you can reach high up on your roof.

 #3) Melting Snow Causes Leaks and Damage